Skip to main content

 ...

-You can use the alertmanager_urls, grafana_urls, prometheus_urls, username and password values to connect to the different APIs within your application.
+The alertmanager_urls, grafana_urls, prometheus_urls, username and password values can be used to connect to the different APIs within the application.

 Stream a9s Service Instance Metrics to a9s Prometheus

-To use an a9s Prometheus Service Instance to monitor another a9s Service Instance, follow the first two steps of Use a9s Prometheus with an App.
+To use an a9s Prometheus Service Instance to monitor another a9s Service Instance, the fields graphite_exporters and graphite_exporters_port which will have to be fetched from a service key.

 Getting key my-service-key for service instance my-prometheus-service as admin...